PierreBeucher/k8s.training.crafteo.io/src/controllers/deployments.md

 - Update Vote deployment to 3 replicas.
 Observe ReplicaSet state.
   - You can `apply` directly or use `kubectl edit`
 - Update Vote deployment back to 1 replica.
 Observe ReplicaSet state.
+- Update image in Vote Deployment to use non-existing tag instead.
+Observe ReplicaSet state.

 ## Deployment and Pods